christianhalsell/react-pokemon/README.md

-# Pokedex
+# Pokédex
-Search for your favorite Pokemon.
+Search for your favorite Pokémon.
 Created in React.
-More to come.